magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Enable known SIP user
 ---------------------

-| Makes the caller able to type the SIP account he wants to call directly.
-E.g, Press 1 to xxx, Press 2 to yyy or type the SIP account.
+| Activating this option will be able to type an SIP account to call it directly.